Measuring Alcohol Concentration for Alcohol Proof by measuring the Density of Alcohol

 Measuring Alcohol Concentration with a Pycnometer

-Pycnometers are not as accurate as other methods, are very time consuming, and require well trained laboratory personnel.
+Pycnometers are not as accurate as other methods.
+They are very time consuming and require well trained laboratory personnel.
 Results are generally not very reproducible and prone to much human error.
-Difficulties in measuring alcohol concentration with a Pycnometer includes reading the measurements by eye and holding temperature at a consistent and accurate level.
-The need for considerable human judgment with visual readings leaves this method as being far to inconsistent and inaccurate to meet TTB labeling and taxation requirements.
+Difficulties in alcohol proof testing with a Pycnometer includes reading the measurements by eye and holding temperature at a consistent and accurate level.
+Using an inexpensive thermometer that is only accurate to +- 0.05° will cause results to be far outside the required accuracy requirements.
+The need for considerable human judgment with visual readings leaves this method as being far to inconsistent and inaccurate.
+Typically measurements will not meet TTB labeling and taxation requirements.

 Hydrometers are much less accurate then a modern highly accurate Density Meter or pycnometers.
-While hydrometers are reasonably easy to use, they require very large samples sizes between 300 to 500 ml per measurement and often need off-site calibration.
+While hydrometers are reasonably easy to use, they require very large samples sizes.
+Typically between 300 to 500 ml per measurement is needed.
+Also, Hydrometers often need off-site calibration.
 User error is a significant problem with measurements made by eye and temperature control is also a difficulty.
-Significant time can needed to accurately bring and hold samples at temperature and again temperature levels are gauged by the users eyes.
+Significant time can be needed to accurately bring and hold samples at temperature and again temperature levels are gauged by the users eyes.

 An additional issue is of concern with pycnometers and hydrometers as the alcohol measurement results are difficult to validate and document.
 Traceability back to sample temperature at the time of measurement and calibration are difficult.
-The alcohol producer is also only able to keep a manually created log for Temperature, calibration, and % alcohol – there is no traceability back to a calibrated instrument and electronically recorded temperature reading.
+The alcohol producer is also only able to keep a manually created log for Temperature, calibration, and % alcohol.
+This lacks traceability back to a calibrated instrument and electronically recorded temperature reading.
 While many methods may be acceptable to the US TTB they are of little value if user error causes an inaccurate reading.
 In a shelf-pull or audit all that matters is accuracy in reporting alcohol by volume.
 Well organized Distilleries will want an instrument created log of precise temperature, latest calibration, % Alcohol by volume, Proof, batch number, product name, and date.
+Having these records stored electronically in a modern spreadsheet format greatly aids record keeping.

-A highly accurate Digital Density Meter such as the Rudolph DDM 2911 Plus provides the easiest means to measure the density of an alcohol/water mixture and automatically converting this measurement into an alcohol concentration and Proof determination.
+TTB reporting and compliance requires a highly accurate Density Meter such as the Rudolph DDM 2911 Plus.
+The instrument is approved by the US TTB and also used in their own laboratories for alcohol proof testing.
+An Automatic Density Meter provides the easiest means to measure the density of an alcohol/water mixture.
+The Density Meter then also automatically converts this measurement into an alcohol concentration and Proof determination.
 The measurement is fast, accurate, and highly reproducible.
 Only 1 to 2 minutes time and an approximately 2 ml sample is required to yield an accuracy of ±0.01 % vol/vol alcohol.
 This accuracy exceeds the US TTB required accuracy of 0.02%

 Measuring Alcohol Concentration requires minimal Operator training using the DDM 2911 Plus Density Meter as the most common error of bubbles in the sample has been eliminated.
 The DDM 2911 Plus Density Meter gives the operator excellent visibility of the entire Oscillating Glass U-Tube to easily detect bubbles, and thus easily avoid inaccurate measurements.
 Alcohol measurements require very high precision and the presence of even the very smallest of bubbles will alter that precision greatly.
 However, Rudolph Research Analytical’s exclusive VideoView™ ensures each sample is loaded into the density meter bubble free.
 The U-Tube that contains the sample is clearly displayed at 2-10X magnification so the operator can clearly see even the smallest bubble.
 The operator can view the U-Tube while loading the sample then magnify the view up to 10X if needed.
 In addition the user may use the scanning feature to examine the entire U-Tube before measuring.